marcopeocchi/communitybuilds-node/README.md

 ## Technical notes
 As mentioned before an LRU cache is implemented.
 This means that the first fetch is in the order of 300-400ms (depending on your hardware), subsequents fetches stands in the order of 0.01-1ms (depending on your hardware).
 This is extremely useful if you planning to do recurring fetches or updating DBs.
 The cache's TTL is 1 minute for both characters build and artifacts/weapons, though it might be increased in the future (after analyzing data of everyday uses).
+Apparently Google Docs bumps classnames by 1 upon every build.
+Let me explain: classname "s79" becomes "s80.
+This is an absolute mess, especially for the scraping method.
+Any help is appriciated.

 ```javascript
 // test taken on M1 mac mini